Riverside (band): Love, Fear and the Time Machine, Eye of the Soundscape and the death of Piotr Grudziński

-The sixth full-length album, Love, Fear and the Time Machine, was released at the beginning of September 2015 and obtained higher peak sales outside Poland than their previous albums.
+The sixth album, Love, Fear and the Time Machine, was released at the beginning of September 2015 and obtained higher peak sales outside Poland than their previous albums.

-On February 21, 2016, guitarist Piotr Grudziński died.
+On 21 February 2016, guitarist Piotr Grudziński died.
 He had attended a Winery Dogs concert in Warsaw the night before.
-It was revealed on March 4 that he had died of a pulmonary embolism.
+It was revealed on 4 March that he had died of a pulmonary embolism.
 Riverside announced the cancellation of scheduled tour dates.
-On March 10, 2016, Riverside announced that a new album, a compilation of ambient and instrumental pieces of Riverside, was in progress.
-On August 21, the album was announced to be titled Eye of the Soundscape, and was released October 21.
+On 10 March 2016, Riverside announced that a new album, a compilation of ambient and instrumental pieces of Riverside, was in progress.
+On 21 August, the album was announced to be titled Eye of the Soundscape, and was released 21 October.